kik369/docker-web-interface/README.md

     -   `docker_monitor.py` – Application setup and WebSocket integration.
     -   `docker_service.py` – Interfacing with Docker Engine for container and image operations.
 -   **Frontend:** Developed in React with TypeScript.
 The UI leverages WebSocket for real-time updates and includes dedicated components for container and image management.
--   **Logging:** Implemented using Python’s logging module with custom JSON formatting and request ID tracking, ensuring detailed monitoring and debugging.
+-   **Logging:** Implemented using Python's logging module with custom JSON formatting and request ID tracking, ensuring detailed monitoring and debugging.

 ## Additional Notes